 36-40 Ninth Street South,

-The Minnesota Theater opened in 1928 and was, at the time, the fifth largest theater in the country, with seating for over 4,000 in the huge auditorium.
+The Minnesota Theater opened March 24 1928 with Richard Dix in “Sporting Goods”.
+The Wurlitzer 4 manual 20 ranks organ was opened by organist Eddie Dunstedter.
+It was, at the time, the fifth largest theater in the country, with seating for over 4,000 in the huge auditorium.

 It was designed by the Chicago-based firm of Graven & Mayger in the French Renaissance style.
 This firm also designed the Alabama Theater in Birmingham, Alabama and the Tennessee Theatre in Knoxville, Tennessee among many others.